hippync/django-todo-react/README.md

    - Use branching strategies like GitFlow or GitHub Flow.

 2. **Continuous Integration (CI)**
-   - Set up CI pipelines using GitHub Actions, CircleCI, or Travis CI.
+   - Set up CI pipelines using GitHub Actions.
    - Implement automated testing:
      - **Backend (Django)**: Use `pytest` and `pytest-django` for testing.
      - **Frontend (React)**: Use `Jest` and `React Testing Library` for testing.